cceh/m-salt-api/doc/src/index.rst

    :resjsonobj url headwords_url: the headword endpoint URL relative to the API root.
    :resjsonobj string normalized_text: the headword as it would be sent in the
                                        `q` parameter.
-   :resjsonobj string lang: The :ref:`transliteration <lang>` applied to the
+   :resjsonobj string lang: The :ref:`transliteration <t13n>` applied to the
                             headword.
 Default "Latn-x-iso".
    :resjsonobj string text: the headword. :ref:`Some HTML <embed>` allowed.